skills/resolve-merge-conflicts/README.md

 Resolving a conflict doesn't automatically merge the pull request in GitHub.
 Instead, it stores the resolution of the conflict in a merge commit and allows you and your team to keep working.
 To resolve a conflict, GitHub performs what is known as a *reverse merge*.
 This means that the changes from the `main` branch were  merged into your `my-resume` branch.
 With a reverse merge, only the `my-resume` branch is updated.
 This allows you to test the resolved changes on your branch before you merge it into `main`.

-Now let's get a little evil.
-(Its for educational purposes!)
+Now, let's get a little evil.
+(It's for educational purposes!)

 ### :keyboard: Activity: Create your own conflict

-We went ahead and added a new file `references.md` and pushed that change to `main` without updating your `my-resume` branch in the background.
+We went ahead and added a new file called `references.md` and pushed that change to `main`, without updating your `my-resume` branch.

 1. Browse to the `my-resume` branch.
 1. Click the `Add file` dropdown menu and then on `Create new file`.